surgical-robotics-ai/surgical_robotics_challenge/README.md

 git pull
 ```

-2. Clone this repo outside AMBF source tree.
-Maybe your home folder.
+2. Clone this repo outside AMBF source tree e.g. your home folder.
-Lets call the root of this repo as
+Lets call the location of this folder as
 `<surgical_robotics_challenge>`

 3. Now run AMBF with the launch file and ADFs from this repo as: